minhqdao/run-f/README.md

 # run-f

-This simple Fortran library allows you to execute a command in the command line and save its result as a string without the need for a temporary file.
+This Fortran library allows you to execute a command in the command line and receive the result as a string without the need for a temporary file.

-It was inspired by the work of [Jacob Williams](https://degenerateconic.com/fortran-c-interoperability.html) and uses `iso_c_binding` to call `popen`, `fgets` and `pclose` from the C standard library.
+It was inspired by [this article](https://degenerateconic.com/fortran-c-interoperability.html) and uses `iso_c_binding` to call `popen`, `fgets` and `pclose` from the C standard library.

 ## Usage